 The qualification is designed to give a wide variety of uses within the community; whether as a community reporter or contributor, blogger or those wishing to use journalism as a way to draw attention to specific community issues.

 It can be offered through a range of providers: schools and colleges; evening classes and short courses.
-Achievement of the qualification attracts a UCAS tariff of 8 points (this tariff is currently under review) which may be used towards accessing higher education degree courses.
+Achievement of the qualification attracts a UCAS tariff of 16 points which may be used towards accessing higher education degree courses.

 To gain the Level 3 Certificate in Foundation Journalism, students must complete five mandatory units: